 When leather doesn’t behave you give it a whack with the hammer.
 Thick leather needs such whacks to keep its shape and make it more supple and pliable.
-Instead of a hammer you can get a mallet (hide/wooden) or a maul.
-The cobbler’s hammer do not mark leather, which is important.
+Instead of a hammer, you can get a mallet (hide/wooden) or a maul.
+The cobbler’s hammer does not mark leather, which is important.

 29 Carving tools